top of page

 These resources focus on understanding and expanding the behavioral health workforce in Nevada.

-This section lists state statutes and regulations containing standards and certification criteria for different types of behavioral health professionals that may work in the crisis care system.
+This section lists state statutes and regulations for different types of behavioral health professionals that may work in the crisis care system.

 Key chapters with provisions related to behavioral health professionals: